phuctran1501/phuctran1501/README.md

 Web Developer/ FullStack
 -------------

-I have around 4 years of experience in programming, with a strong passion for building practical and efficient applications.
+I have a strong passion for building practical and efficient applications.

 Currently, I am focusing on improving my skills in modern technologies such as C# and React, while also exploring how real-world development workflows evolve in the age of AI.